wildanrfq/myust/README.md

  It depends on your usecase, if you're not doing anything with anything users-related endpoints, use Client.
 It only wraps non-users endpoints.

  Otherwise, use AuthClient.
 It wraps both users and non-users endpoints.
 And the benefit of using AuthClient is mystb.in gives you more ratelimit credits for authorized requests.

+To use [AuthClient], you must have a mystb.in API token to authenticate you to the API.
+Log into [mystb.in](https://mystb.in) to get your own API token.

  ## Installation